khaosans/basic-chat/README.md

 ### **Quick Start with Background Tasks**

-For full async/background processing, use the provided dev script or Docker Compose setup:
+For full async/background processing, use the provided dev script:

 ```bash
 # Start all services (Redis, Celery workers, Flower, Streamlit app)